What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 • Pros:

-• Customization: Direct purchasing allows for customization of orders based on specific needs.
+• Customization: Direct purchasing enables customization of orders according to specific needs.

 • Direct Relationship: Establishes a direct relationship with manufacturers or wholesalers.